Gordon Gore

 Winfield Gordon Gore (June 28, 1913 – January 21, 1987) was an American football halfback.
-He played two seasons professionally, one with the Los Angeles Bulldogs (for which he was named to the inaugural Pro All-Star Game) and one with the Detroit Lions of the National Football League.
+He played two seasons professionally, one with the Los Angeles Bulldogs (for which he was named to the inaugural Pro All-Star Game) and one with the Detroit Lions of the National Football League (NFL).
 He played college football at Southwestern Oklahoma State University and attended Hominy High School in Hominy, Oklahoma.
 He is sometimes referred to as "Wilfred Gore".